Brady-Simon/iced_anim/README.md

 ## Overview

+There are two main widgets exposed: `AnimationBuilder` and `Animation`.
+Both work off the core `Animate` trait defining how a value is animated, but differ on where the animated state is kept.
+The `AnimationBuilder` stores the animated value within the widget itself while the `Animation` widget takes the animated value from props and allows you to emit a message to update the value.

+Both widgets animate values using spring physics instead of easing functions to allow for more natural and interruptible animations.

+### `AnimationBuilder` widget

-The main exposed widget is `AnimationBuilder`, which takes some sort of value that implements `Animate` and a closure to build out a UI based on the current interpolated value.
-The animations are driven via spring physics instead of easing functions to allow for more natural and interruptible animations.
+The `AnimationBuilder` widget takes some sort of value that implements `Animate` and a closure to build out a UI based on the current interpolated value.
+The benefit is that you don't have to emit messages for very simple animations but has a couple limitations mentioned below.
 Typical usage might look something like this, where `self.size` is an `f32` in your app state:

 ```rust
 AnimationBuilder::new(self.size, |size| {